dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 An Easly source code is a tree graph connecting nodes.
 This section will focus on the properties of the graph, and will give an overview of the node components.

-The graph is a tree graph is the sense that all nodes, except one, are the end of one, and only one, one-way arrow.
+The graph is a tree graph is the sense that all nodes, except one, are the end of one, and only one, one-way reference.

-All nodes may contain zero, one or more outgoing one-way arrows to other nodes.
+All nodes may contain zero, one or more outgoing one-way references to other nodes.
 The source code graph must not have any cycle.

-The only node that is not the end of an arrow is called the Root node, also called the top of the tree.
+The only node that is not the destination of an reference is called the Root node, also called the top of the tree.

 ## Node definition